 Interested in a financial services career?
-Credit Risk Analysts are in demand as long as you have these skills:
+Candidates to be a Credit Risk Analyst are in demand as long as they have these skills:

 SAS/SQL, R and Python